Solo Performance Year 1

 • Individual tuition from a designated teacher across the year. • Regular performance workshops devoted to topics such as practice techniques, musicianship and injury prevention.
 Participation in the workshops is scheduled, and every musician can expect to perform at least twice in public.

-Performance that demonstrates solid technical preparation and some original interpretative ideas.
+Performance that demonstrates satisfactory technical preparation and some original interpretative ideas.

-Performance that demonstrates an excellent technique, clear evidence of independent thought and a convincing approach to interpretation.
+Performance that demonstrates a solid technique, clear evidence of independent thought and a convincing approach to interpretation.

 Performance that demonstrates only a limited level of preparation with regard to technique, interpretation and communication.